kaievns/the-log/posts/lead/drafts/inverse-conway.md

 ## The Conway's law

-What the Conway's law describes is the interdependency between the application architecture and the organisational structure.
-And that is an important factor to keep in mind when an organisation starts to run more than one team.
+What the Conway's law describes is the interdependency between an application architecture and an organisational structure.
+Which is an important factor to keep in mind when an organisation starts to run more than one team.

-For example, if the application has a monolithic architecture then the team that works on it will have to have a monolithic structure.
-If we try to run several teams on an application like that, because of the internal dependencies, that will inevitably create friction between the teams.
+For example, if an application has a monolithic architecture then the team that works on it will have to have a monolithic structure.
+If we try to run several independent teams on an application like that, because of the internal dependencies, that will inevitably create friction between these teams.
 And, eventually, they will start _acting_ like one large team.

 Conversely, if an application has a modular architecture like, for example, microservices based architecture.
 That will land itself very well to be handled